ccirrin/hamlib/README.md

 As per firebase specifications, filenames must be UTF-8 encoded, can be a maximum of 768 bytes, and cannot contain ., $, #, [, ], /, or ASCII control characters 0-31 or 127.
 You cannot use ASCII control characters in the values themselves, either.

 ### How to Run
-We had to pip install these modules when testing on xinu machines:
+We had to pip install these modules when testing on Xinu machines:
 * python3 -m pip install wheel
 * python3 -m pip install firebase
 * python3 -m pip install python-jwt